 A second member of staff will ordinarily be present when a search is conducted.
 The School is not required to inform parents before a search is conducted.
-The grounds for the search and all actions taken will form part of a written record.
+The grounds for the search and all actions taken will form part of a written record recorded on CPOMs.

 Where the member of staff finds other substances that are not believed to be drugs, these can be confiscated where a teacher believes them to be harmful or detrimental to good order and discipline.
-If school staff are unable to identify the legal status of a drug, it should be treated as a drug.
+If school staff are unable to identify the legal status of a drug, it should be treated as a drug and handed over securely to the Sub-Warden so that it can be tested.
 Pupils from whom vaping or smoking apparatus has been confiscated should expect it to be sent to a laboratory for analysis and themselves to be subject to a precautionary drugs test.
 Similarly, any pupil that has been caught vaping or smoking, broken bounds or been caught breaking the rules regarding alcohol should expect to be subject to a precautionary drugs test.